More than 15 million tourists visit Budapest every year, and most of them want to experience a Thermal Bath in the City of Spas.

 Why visit Szechenyi Baths

-Szechenyi is the largest thermal baths in Budapest and the most massive medical Bath in Europe.
+Szechenyi is the largest thermal bath in Budapest and the most massive medical Bath in Europe.

-Its 18 pools, saunas, a steam room, spa facilities, and immersion pools, make it one of the most popular destinations for both tourists and locals in Budapest.
+Its 18 pools, saunas, steam room, spa facilities, and immersion pools make it one of the most popular destinations for both tourists and locals in Budapest.

 Watch the Szechenyi Baths video to know what to expect –